Ferrite-FEM/FerriteViz.jl/docs/src/tutorial.md

 WGLMakie.current_figure()
 ```

+### Showing per-cell data

 FerriteViz.jl also supports to plot cell data, such as the **averaged** von-Mises stress or the drag stress of the plasticity example.
 ```@example 1
-FerriteViz.cellplot(plotter,σ,colormap=:thermal,deformation_field=:u,deformation_scale=2.0)
-FerriteViz.wireframe!(plotter,deformation_field=:u,markersize=10,strokewidth=1,deformation_scale=2.0)
+u, dh, uhistory, σ, κ = solve() FerriteViz.cellplot(plotter,σ,colormap=:thermal,deformation_field=:u,deformation_scale=2.0) FerriteViz.wireframe!(plotter,deformation_field=:u,markersize=10,strokewidth=1,deformation_scale=2.0)
 WGLMakie.current_figure()
 ```
+For a more granular investigation of the stress field consult the advanced tutorial.

+### Interior of a 3D domain

-For such 3D plots we can also inspect the interior of the domain.
-Currenly we only have crincle clipping
+For 3D problems we can also inspect the interior of the domain.
+Currenly we only have crinkle clipping
-implemented and it can be used as follows.
+implemented and it can be used as follows:
 ```@example 1
 clip_plane = FerriteViz.ClipPlane(Vec((0.01,0.5,0.5)), 0.7)
 clipped_plotter = FerriteViz.crincle_clip(plotter, clip_plane)